 According to statistics based on the information of currencies, market, and exchange registered at Coinhills, the US Dollar is the most traded National Currency for Bitcoin at 76% and the Japanese Yen follows at 14%.
 The US Dollar has exchanged around 615,686 Bitcoin volume within 24 Hours as of Sun 26th April 2020 09:55:32 UTC, this could be the best explanation as to why the default Bitcoin pricing is in US Dollar in the exchange market.
 Below are the Bitcoin prices of other national currencies used in the Bitcoin market.

 Chinese Yen ¥ 54,698

 British Pound £ 6,162

 This week’s rally has got some keen observers wondering if the crypto derivatives market is amplifying Bitcoin price movements, considering the price changes are sudden.
 Bitcoin traders wonder if Bitcoin can maintain its gains, no one knows whether this will hold for sure.
-It will keep coming back in the headlines with any price changes in the market and the investors will keep guessing.
+It will keep coming back into the headlines with any price changes in the market and investors will keep guessing.